 It is possible to begin music tution during the school year but only at half termly intervals.
 Please return completed forms to Mrs Kim Taylor in Lee House.
 Any enquiries please email or ring 01524 580600 ex.202.

-The Scholarships are worth approximately £900 over the course of the GCSE or A-level, which is designed to cover the cost of music tuition by one of the school’s own visiting music tutors.
+The Scholarships are worth approximately £900 over the course of the A-level, which is designed to cover the cost of music tuition by one of the school’s own visiting music tutors.
 Boys will receive 30 minute lessons on an instrument of their choice during the course of their studies.
-For boys in their final GCSE year and Upper Sixth lessons will stop at Easter due to study leave.
+For boys in the Upper Sixth lessons will stop at Easter due to study leave.
 Any lessons in the summer term would only be provided at the parents’ request and would be need to be arranged for and paid for in advance.

 As Music Scholars, students would be expected to play a full and active part in the musical life of the school as defined by the Director of Music at LRGS, including taking a full and active part in at least one ensemble (eg Big Band, choir, etc).